cotchan/deprecated-url-shortener/README.md

 #### REST API
 ```
 POST /encode -> A short Url is generated for the received Url.
-GET /decode/:shortUrl -> A original Url is provided for the received Url.
+GET /decode/:shortUrl -> A UrlDTO Information is provided for the received Url.
 GET /:shortUrl -> If you enter the short Url, you are redirected to the original Url page.
 ```